rwth-acis/las2peer/README.md

 * `gradle shadowJar` will build the fat jar.
 The jar will be stored in `/export/jars`.
 * `gradle publishBundlePublicationToMavenLocal` publishes the bundle to the local maven repository.

+### Super Build Script

+To make life easier for developers, this repository contains a build script for conveniently building multiple submodules.

+* `gradle buildOnly` will run `publish<submodule>PublicationToMavenLocal` on each submodule
+* `gradle buildOnlyNoBundle` will run `publish<submodule>PublicationToMavenLocal` on each submodule except for the bundle

 ## Documentation

 JavaDocs of the latest release can be found online: